jefc1111/manjaro-setup/README.md

 i3-msg [class="Slack"] move container to workspace 3
 i3-msg [class="Code"] move container to workspace 4
 ```

+Disable screen locking (look for `xautolock` and comment it out)

+Disable nitrogen

+Change conky to the green version (should be a commented out line that can be swapped with currently enabled one)

 ### Getting autologin working
 Even though I selected autologin at OS setup it still wasn't working.
 I went round the houses trying looooads of stuff.
 In the end I have this;